Cù Huy Hà Vũ

 Cù Huy Hà Vũ is a Vietnamese legal scholar.
 A government critic and a dissident, he was taken into custody in 2010 on charges of "propaganda against the state" and "plotting to overthrow the communist government of Vietnam".
-On 4 April 2011, Vũ was sentenced to 7 years in prison for "spreading anti-state propaganda", drawing protests from human rights groups, the Roman Catholic Church, and the international community.
+On 4 April 2011, Vũ was sentenced to 7 years in prison for "spreading anti-state propaganda", drawing protests from human rights groups, the Catholic Church, and the international community.

 On 6 April 2014, Vũ was released from prison and taken to Noi Bai International Airport to be flown to Dulles International Airport, along with his wife.

 Background

 He is a son of poet Cù Huy Cận, who gained his political position in Vietnam thanks to being a companion of Ho Chi Minh during the Indochina War and Vietnam War.
 Cu Huy Cận went on to serve in Vietnam's first National Assembly.
 Vũ's mother, Ngo Thi Xuan Nhu, was the sister of the poet Xuân Diệu.

 Vũ graduated with a doctorate in law from France's University of Paris, though he did not become a licensed lawyer in Vietnam.
 Vũ's wife Nguyen Thi Duong Ha is also a lawyer, and together they run a law firm in Hanoi.
 In 2006, Vũ made an unsuccessful bid to become the country's Minister of Culture.